rajatkumar/ts-starter/README.md

 This repo is a simple way to start building your Node application with Typescript.
 The repo configures basic set of rules and tooling around it to get you started immediately.

+Useful if you intend to use the following tools:

 -   Typescript
 -   NodeJS
 -   Jest